Report a bug

 Above, copy's length remains zero but it points to the same memory allocated by the reserve call.
 Because array is then appended to, copy.ptr + 0 no longer points to unused memory - instead that is the address of array[0].
 So copy.capacity will be zero to prevent any appending to copy from overwriting elements in array.

-Note: The runtime uses the number of appended elements to track the start of the spare capacity for the memory allocation.
+Note: The runtime uses the last element of a slice to track the start of the spare capacity for the memory allocation.

 When an array with spare capacity has its length reduced, or is assigned a slice of itself that ends before the previous last element, the capacity will be zero.

-The @system function assumeSafeAppend allows the capacity to be regained, but care must be taken not to overwrite immutable elements that may exist in a longer slice.
+The @system function assumeSafeAppend allows the capacity to be regained, but care must be taken not to overwrite immutable elements that may exist in another slice.

 int[] a = [1, 2, 3];